inouiw/capacitor-native-google-one-tap-signin/README.md

   : Promise<SuccessSignInResult>;

 /**
+ * Allows using a custom sign-in button.
+ * The element to which buttonParentId refers must have the style position: 'relative'.
+ * For the web platform, the implementation renders the google button invisible in front of the passed button.
+ * @param buttonParentId
+ * @param buttonId
+ * @param onResult A callback that is passed an object with isSuccess, success and noSuccess properties.
+ */
+addSignInActionToExistingButtonWithCallback(
+  buttonParentId: string,
+  buttonId: string,
+  onResult: (value: SignInResultOption) => void)
+  : Promise<void>;

+/**
+ * @deprecated Use renderSignInButtonWithCallback instead.
+ *
  * Renders the sign-in button.
  * The returned promise will only resolve if successful.
  * The returned promise is rejected for unrecoverable errors as 'unregistered_origin'